Table of Contents

-- Take 5-6 grams of root powder of Indian Sarsaparilla and mix with water to make a paste, apply it to the pain area, gives relief from arthritis.
+- Take 5-6 grams of root powder of Indian Sarsaparilla and mix it with water to make a paste, apply it to the pain area, which gives relief from arthritis.

-- Make a decoction of Indian Sarsaparilla root powder and take 50-60ml thrice a day, is effective in syphilis, leucorrhea, and other Genito-urinary disease.
+- Make a decoction of Indian Sarsaparilla root powder and take 50-60ml thrice a day, is effective in syphilis, leucorrhea, and other Genito-urinary diseases.

 Some side effects are mentioned below

 - Do not take Indian Sarsaparilla root along with digoxin can increase the heartbeat to a greater extent, which can lead to trouble.

 - Consult the doctor if you are breastfeeding.